Skip to content

 Creating Commands

 Commands serve as foundational building blocks designed to execute specific actions.
 They can be implemented either synchronously or asynchronously.
-In the following sections, we'll explore the specific features of each type and their differences.
+In the following sections, we'll explore the specific features of each type and their differences. (jump to async commands →, full comparison in Sync vs Async Commands)

 Sync Commands